ocaml-flambda/flambda-backend/ocaml/jane/doc/proposals/modes/data-race-freedom.md

 end
 ```

-`sync` data can move freely between capsules, so all `sync` data can be
+`portable` data can move freely between capsules, so all `portable` data can be
  thought of as being in all capsules simultaneously. `pure` makes such
  data available as a `Capsule.t`.